toebeann/BepInEx.Subnautica/README.md

 In particular, this pack comes with

 -   [Tobey.Subnautica.ConfigHandler](https://github.com/toebeann/Tobey.Subnautica.ConfigHandler), a configurable BepInEx patcher to automatically take care of BepInEx configuration for QModManager compatibility,
--   [Tobey.UnityAudio](https://github.com/toebeann/Tobey.UnityAudio), a configurable BepInEx patcher to automatically add Unity audio support when mods need it, and
+-   [Tobey.UnityAudio](https://github.com/toebeann/Tobey.UnityAudio), a configurable BepInEx patcher to automatically add Unity audio support when mods need it,
--   [Tobey.FileTree](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues.
+-   [Tobey.FileTree](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues, and
+-   [Tobey's Timestamp Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.Timestamp), a configurable BepInEx patcher which logs the current timestamp.

 ## Compatibility with QModManager

 The TL;DR is that QModManager is compatibile with BepInEx, [but there are some things to bear in mind](https://github.com/toebeann/BepInEx.Subnautica/wiki/Compatibility-with-QModManager).

 > [!CAUTION]
 >
 > **Do not** install QModManager unless you are on the legacy branch, otherwise it **will** cause issues.

 ## Easy Automated Installation

 > [!IMPORTANT]
 >
 > **With just this pack installed, you will not see any changes in-game!**
 >
 > Check the `LogOutput.log` file in the `BepInEx` folder to determine whether BepInEx has loaded.

 ### Windows (Vortex)